Sunday, May 21, 2023

 http://www.johngoddard.info/

-Afterward, Mr. Goddard descended the stage for a Q & A. Standing just two rows before me, in an almost whisper he spoke these words: “Make a list of all the things you want to do during your lifetime, then set about doing them.”
+Afterward, Mr. Goddard descended the stage for a Q & A. Standing just two rows before me, our eyes met, and in an almost whisper he spoke these words: “Make a list of all the things you want to do during your lifetime, then set about doing them.”
+It seemed he spoke those words directly to me.
+In that moment there began a change in my lifetime.

 That night, inspired by Goddard’s philosophy and his sense of adventure, I pulled my National Geographic collection off the self and along with my Encyclopaedia Britannica, began work on my personal LIFE list. --- >